 He shows us a photograph with 4 caveman drawings on it.
 The first drawing is a picture of a man observing a forest fire.
 The second picture shows the man trying to create fire.
 The third picture shows the man running around on fire and the final picture shows the man dead:

-The photograph of the caveman satirizing the invention of fire.“We believe that this was written when fire had just been invented.
+“We believe that this was written when fire had just been invented.
 In modern tongue its headline would probably be something like: ‘Man invents fire and crematorium at the same time.’

 “Ok, it’s not that funny but at the time this would have been revolutionary humour.”